Alonzo Herndon: Career

 Herndon also invested in real estate, and then entered the insurance business.
 He began by buying a failing mutual aid association in 1905, when the state of Georgia increased capital requirements for such businesses.
-He had been approached by a couple of ministers in the community to acquire the company as something for the black community.
+He had been approached by a couple of ministers in the community to acquire the company as something for the Black community.
 He incorporated it as the Atlanta Mutual Insurance Association.
 By 1916, the Association was reorganized as a stock company capitalized at $25,000, most of which Herndon bought.
 In 1922, the company was reorganized as Atlanta Life Insurance Company, and became one of five African-American insurance companies at the time to achieve legal reserve status.
 Atlanta Life's business thrived, and they expanded their business into Florida, Kansas, Kentucky, Missouri, Tennessee, and Texas.

-Through his enterprises, Herndon became Atlanta's first black millionaire.
-Herndon was featured in The Crisis Magazines “Men of the Month” in March 1921.
-The article emphasizes his competence and success as a businessman.
+Through his enterprises, Herndon became Atlanta's first Black millionaire.
+Herndon was featured in The Crisis Magazines “Men of the Month” in March 1921, and emphasizes his success as a businessman.